28 January 2021

 - Europe remains the second leading market in ITO services by volume of sales, spending, developer skill, and code contribution right after North America, with the Asia-Pacific catching up on the 3rd spot.

 You are now better prepared to ride along with the right outsourcing partner.
-Best of luck in finding a development team you can really roll with day by day.
+Best of luck in finding a development team that delivers fail-safe custom software solutions on a deadline.
 If you found this research helpful, share it with your CTO or Product Lead colleagues who appreciate transparent data research.

-🗺️ Too many options?
+Too many options?
 Explore and save Developing Software Abroad.
-It’s our 4-step guide for outsourcing.
+It’s our 4-step guide to outsourcing development.
 Covers region selection, partner evaluation, briefing, tech compatibility, and merging teams.